jcsec-security/all-things-reentrancy/README.md

 - `function mint() external payable`

-Modify `src/01-template_attacker.sol` to successfully pass the test found in `test/01-poc.sol` to proof the success of your attack.
+Modify `src/01-template_attacker.sol` to successfully pass the test found in `test/01-poc.sol` to prove the success of your attack.

 :computer: Use the following line to run the test and check the success of your proof of concept:
 ```sh